iterative/dvc.org/content/docs/command-reference/add.md

 # add

-Track data files or directories with DVC, by creating a corresponding `.dvc` file.
+Track data files or directories with DVC.

 ## Synopsis